Appealing the Denial of a Medicaid Application or a Reduction of Medicaid Benefits in New Jersey

 If So, You Have a Right to a Fair Hearing Appeal

 The filing and processing of a Medicaid application is frustrating.
 After assembling five (5) years worth of financial information and doing everything reasonably requested by the State to achieve eligibility, many applicants and/or their representatives are frustrated by the continual delays and/or demands for additional information.
-Often the applicant or their representative is unable to reach the case worker assigned to the application in order to obtain a status update or obtain assistance when questions pertaining to the application come up.
+Often the applicant or their representative is unable to reach the case worker assigned to the application or his/her supervisor in order to obtain a status update or obtain assistance when questions pertaining to the application come up.
 If this is your experience, you are not alone.

 The blame does not always lie with the employees of the County Board of Social Services, rather the blame belongs primarily with a system which is designed to frustrate, delay and then deny applications for New Jersey Medicaid.
 New Jersey has made a calculated gamble that if they make the application process hard enough people will either walk away or delay their compliance, thus saving the State the funds necessary to provide long term care for its elderly residents.
 However, you have rights!
 This is why I wrote this site to give you the information necessary to appeal a wrongful denial of Medicaid eligibility or a reduction in your existing Medicaid benefits.
 In cases where the state proposes to terminate, reduce or suspend assistance, notice must be given to the Medicaid beneficiary/Applicant detailing the reasons for the proposed action at least 10 days before the action is to be taken.
 The notice must also advise the person of his or her right to request a fair hearing appeal.
 If you appeal the state’s decision in a timely manner the Medicaid assistance must be continued until a decision is rendered.
 The New Jersey Office of Administrative Law has a website that describes the fair hearing process and procedures.